Lifes-A-Glitch/lifesagltich.github.io/_posts/2022-06-14-Rx30-BIOS-iDRAC.md

 ### After Downloading

-You will want to create a "dump" file for the iDRAC executable.
+You will want to create a "dump" folder for the iDRAC executable.
 Most likely, you are in your downloads folder.
 If you would like to stay in there, that is fine.
 I do recommend though of moving both `.exe` files to a separate folder (I called mine 'Dell' originally).

 Make another new folder called 'iDRAC_dump'.
-Click on the `iDRAC-with-Lifecycle-Controller_Firmware_DDK5R_WN64_2.83.83.83_A00.EXE` executable.
+Click on the `iDRAC-with-Lifecycle-Controller_Firmware---.exe` executable.
 You should see something similar to this...

 <br>

 ![iDRAC_Firmware](/assets/img/iDRAC_firmware_software.png)
 <br>

-You will want to click on 'extract' and extract the files to the 'iDRAC_dump' folder.
+You will want to click on 'extract' and extract the files to the 'iDRAC_dump' folder (you will want to create one).
 Once in there you will see a folder called 'payload', within that folder you will see a file called `firmimg.d7`. __That__ file is the firmware file you will need for the next step.

 ### iDRAC